 Music services, $549 annually

-I’ve gone back and forth with various royalty-free music services over the past few years for video-editing purposes, and while I like Soundstripe, my favorites that I’ve stuck to are Motion Array ($250/year or $30/monthly if you choose month-to-month) and Epidemic Sound ($299/year or $40/monthly if you choose month-to-month).
+I’ve gone back and forth with various royalty-free music services over the past few years for video-editing purposes, and while I like Soundstripe, my favorites that I’ve stuck to are Motion Array ($240/year) and Epidemic Sound ($300/year).
 If you have others you love, please drop them in the comments as I’m always looking for recommendations.

 Keysearch, $135 annually